Scattering of mesons in quantum simulators: Mesonic current

 The equation $J_{in}=J_{out}$ has an immediate physical interpretation as a conservation of probability: in a scattering event, at $t=-\infty$ the two mesons are with probability 1 in the state $\{(\ell_1, k_1), (\ell_2, k_2)\}$; at $t=+\infty$, the outgoing meson states $\{(\ell_1^\alpha, k_1^\alpha), (\ell_2^\alpha, k_2^\alpha)\}$ have fractional probabilities $P_\alpha=J_\alpha/J_{in}$.
 Similarly to the scattering of structureless quantum particles, the probability of finding a certain scattering outcome (or total cross section) is proportional to the width of the wavepacket, which is determined by both the squared amplitude $|A_\alpha|^2$ and the group velocity.

 We stress that the sign of the total current defines outgoing states, characterized by $-v(\ell_1^\alpha, k_1^\alpha)+v(\ell_2^\alpha, k_2^\alpha)>0$.
-In computing the amplitudes of a scattering event, one has to select the set of propagating asymptotic solutions according to this criterion, as anticipated in Sec. \ref{sec_4body} above.
+In computing the amplitudes of a scattering event, one has to select the set of propagating asymptotic solutions according to this criterion, as anticipated in \ref{sec_4body} above.

-We finally note that the conservation law $J_{in}=J_{out}$ represents a consistency check on our results for the coefficients $A_\alpha$ obtained from the truncation of the linear system in Eq. \eqref{eq:linsys}.
-In Fig.~\ref{fig:current}-(b) we plot the relative violation of this conservation law, for the computations involved in Fig. 2 of the main text.
+We finally note that the conservation law $J_{in}=J_{out}$ represents a consistency check on our results for the coefficients $A_\alpha$ obtained from the truncation of the linear system in Eq. (\ref{eq:linsys}).
+In Fig.~\ref{fig:current}-(b) we plot the relative violation of this conservation law, for the computations involved in Fig. \ref{fig:probabilities}.

-\section{Proof of the continuity equation}
+\subsection{Proof of the continuity equation}

-We prove here the continuity equation \eqref{eq:conteq}.
+We prove here the continuity equation (\ref{eq:conteq}).